LouisTsai-Csie/Redefine/blog/source/_posts/CTF/Paradigm-2023-Dai-Plus-Plus.md

 tags:
 ---

-### Introduction
+### 0x00.
+Introduction

 As part of the `Web3 CTF Intensive Co-learning` with DeFiHackLabs, I solved multiple CTF challenges, including those from Paradigm CTF, BlazCTF, and more.
-In this post, I’ll share my experience solving the DAI Plus Plus challenge, which was interesting and I learned a lot.
+In this post, I'll share my experience solving the DAI Plus Plus challenge, which was interesting and I learned a lot.

 Paradigm CTF 2023 DAI Plus Plus Challenge Link: https://github.com/paradigmxyz/paradigm-ctf-2023/tree/main/dai-plus-plus

-### Challenge Overview
+### 0x01.
+Challenge Overview

 In the `Challenge.sol` function, a `SystemConfiguration` variable is created, and our goal is to mint more than `1,000,000,000,000 ether` of stable coins.

 There are four contracts in this challenge: `SystemConfiguration`, `Stablecoin`, `AccountManager`, and `Account`.

-Let’s first take a look at the `SystemConfiguration` file, which contains all the administrative operations, managing the `accountImplementation`, `ethUsdPriceFeed`, `accountManager`, `stablecoin`, `collateralRatio`, and `_systemContracts`.
+Let's first take a look at the `SystemConfiguration` file, which contains all the administrative operations, managing the `accountImplementation`, `ethUsdPriceFeed`, `accountManager`, `stablecoin`, `collateralRatio`, and `_systemContracts`.
 The owner, configured during the construction phase, can update these variables, while ordinary users can only view them through the getter functions.

 In the `Stablecoin.sol` file, the `Stablecoin` contract is an ERC-20 token that includes `mint` and `burn` operations.
 These operations can only be performed if the `SystemConfiguration` account specified in the contract authorizes the operation for the `msg.sender`.